 What causes mesothelioma?

 According to the American Cancer Society, most cases of mesothelioma have been linked to asbestos in the workplace.
 Asbestos is a group of minerals that occurs naturally and is resistant to heat and fire.
 It was used widely in the past for insulation, roofing, brake pads and more.
 This means that construction workers, insulation makers and installers, mechanics, railroad workers, factory workers and a host of other professions at the time were at risk of asbestos exposure.
 Additionally, because the fibers could travel on skin and clothing, the families of workers could also have been exposed.
 Asbestos may also be present in older homes, apartments or buildings.

 Most asbestos use in the United States stopped after 1989, but the incidence of mesothelioma remains due to the sheer length of time it takes before symptoms present themselves.
 When asbestos fibers are breathed in or swallowed, the body has a hard time destroying or getting rid of them.
 Thus, over a long period of time, the fibers cause biological changes that can result in scarring, inflammation and genetic changes, particularly in the tissue that surrounds the lungs.
 It can take decades for symptoms to appear and, often times, these symptoms are mistaken for something else.
-It is imperative that you inform your doctor that you have been exposed to asbestos.You may also want to contact the Fort Lauderdale asbestos mesothelioma attorneys at Wolf & Pravato.
+It is imperative that you inform your doctor that you have been exposed to asbestos.You may also want to contact the Fort Lauderdale asbestos mesothelioma attorneys at the law office of Wolf & Pravato.
 If you have been diagnosed with mesothelioma and have been exposed to asbestos in the past, you may be eligible for damages.